 This game contains examples of:

 Aborted Arc: The sub-plot with The Deleter just kind of cuts off, but with the clues presented it becomes easy to figure out the Deleter's identity and what ultimately happened to him.
+The fact that James's body lies in the same room where Samus left him implies he was the culprit.
 Neither Samus herself, nor any other character for that matter, ever mentions the Deleter past the point where the sub-plot drops off, though.

 Aerith and Bob: All the Federation soldiers have normal names (Adam, James, Anthony, etc.) compared to Samus.

 Aesop Amnesia: In spite of the trouble the Galactic Federation had with Metroids, Space Pirates, and Mother Brain, replicas are deliberately made of all three (with an accidental Ridley clone to rub salt on the wound).

 Anti-Climax: Are you pumped to charge into Sector Zero and kill some Metroids?
 Too bad.
 Adam steals it.
 Are you ready to find out who the Deleter is, and bring him to justice?
 Too bad.
 MB steals that one.
 Are you looking forward to a potentially awesome final battle with MB?
 Too bad.
 Want to defeat Ridley once and for all and avenge Anthony's death?
 Too bad.
 The Metroid Queen steals it.
 Also, Anthony didn't really die.